The Role of the VCFA

 In addition, the Vice Chancellor represents UW-Madison on budgetary and administrative matters with state government, UW System Administration, the Board of Regents, the private sector and the general public.
 The VCFA also maintains a consultative and collaborative working relationship with faculty, staff and student governance groups and committees in program and policy development.
 The Vice Chancellor serves as the Chancellor’s representative on various state and governmental boards and authorities.

 Biographical Summary of Laurent Heller

 Heller came to UW-Madison from the University of California, Berkeley, where he served as assistant vice chancellor, financial planning and analysis.
-Prior to that role, he served in several key administrative positions at Cal, including director of the campus budget office and director of strategy and analysis for the Law School.
+Prior to that role, he served in several key administrative positions at UC Berkeley, including director of the campus budget office and director of strategy and analysis for the Law School.
 He directed implementation of the university’s new budget system, worked on its first medium-term strategic financial plan and helped lead an effort to reform the Law School’s financial aid policies and programs.

 He began his career in higher education at Harvard University, where he worked in information technology and finance roles for the Civil Rights Project, a multidisciplinary think tank that connects social science research with policy advocacy to advance the interests of diversity and inclusion.
-Originally from Lawrence, Kansas, he attended Cal as an undergraduate student, earning a Bachelor of Arts degree in economics.
+Originally from Lawrence, Kansas, he attended UC Berkeley as an undergraduate student, earning a Bachelor of Arts degree in economics.

-The Vice Chancellor for Finance and Administration is UW-Madison’s chief financial officer and is responsible for the overall supervision of the university’s administrative and auxiliary functions, including budget, facilities planning and management, business services, human resources, police services, housing, health services, student unions and recreational sports.
+The Vice Chancellor for Finance and Administration is UW-Madison’s chief financial officer and is responsible for the overall supervision of the university’s administrative and auxiliary functions, including budget, facilities planning and management, business services, research administration, human resources, police services, housing, health services, student unions and recreational sports.
 The Vice Chancellor also serves as a senior adviser to the Chancellor and Provost on financial and administrative policies and procedures.